palash1992/GEM/README.md

 To grant executable permission, run: chmod +x node2vec

 ## Usage
-Run the methods on Karate graph and evaluate them on graph reconstruction:
+Run the methods on Karate graph and evaluate them on graph reconstruction and visualization:

 ```python
 import matplotlib.pyplot as plt